mozilla/airmozilla/README.md

 Included is a set of comprehensive tests, which you can run by:
 ``./manage.py test``

+If you want to run selenium tests don't forget to add `RUN_SELENIUM_TESTS = True` in your `airmozilla/settings/local.py` file also you need to install [PhantomJS](http://phantomjs.org/).

 To see the tests' code coverage, use:
 ``./manage.py test --with-coverage --cover-erase --cover-html --cover-package=airmozilla``